 func updateData() {

-// Code here to keep data up to date
+// Code here to update the data

 }